FortAwesome/angular-fontawesome/docs/usage/icon-library.md

 }
 ```

-A better way can be to use a [https://fontawesome.com/kits](Font Awesome Kit) to only include the icons you choose.
+A better way can be to use a [Font Awesome Kit](https://fontawesome.com/kits) to only include the icons you choose.
 You can even upload your own icons.

 [Find out more about Kits and how you can use them in JavaScript projects](https://fontawesome.com/docs/web/setup/use-kit)